 Whereas Canadian-born children are automatically eligible for a passport on the basis of their Canadian birth certificate, a child born abroad needs the extra step of getting the citizenship certificate as proof of this, and then the Canadian passport.

-Canadian families who want to travel home to Canada need to plan well in advance to ensure that any foreign-born children can obtain a Canadian passport in time to join the trip.
-During the COVID pandemic, the processing time for Canadian citizenship certificates reached 18 months.
+Therefore, Canadian families who want to travel home to Canada need to plan well in advance to ensure that any foreign-born children can obtain a Canadian passport in time to join the trip.
+During the COVID pandemic, the processing time for a Canadian citizenship certificate reached 18 months.
 That is a long time to be stuck abroad, without the opportunity to travel back to Canada as a family, particularly during a global pandemic.

 Is my child a Canadian citizen?

 Under the Canadian Citizenship Act, a child born outside Canada to at least one parent who is a Canadian citizen is automatically a Canadian citizen at birth as long as their parent was born inside Canada, or became a naturalized Canadian citizen.

 Children born outside of Canada, after April 2009, to a parent who is a Canadian citizen will not be granted citizenship at birth if their parent was born outside Canada and inherited their own citizenship because one of their parents was Canadian at the time of their birth.
 This is called the ‘second generation cut-off’ rule.

 Just a note about something that is pretty obvious, but we will re-state it.
 A child born in Canada will have automatic citizenship and a Canadian birth certificate, regardless of the immigration status of their parents.
 There are very few exceptions to this (like children of foreign diplomats).

 How do I get a Canadian Passport for my child?